ibm-cloud-docs/assistant/beta-deploy-web-chat.md

 1. Click **Save changes** to save the web chat name and description information that you added and close the integration page.
 Alternatively, you can click the **X** to close the page.

     The web chat integration instance is created as soon as you click the *Create* button, and does not need to be saved.

-## Dialog considerations
-{: #deploy-web-chat-dialog}

-The rich responses that you add to a dialog are displayed in the web chat widget as expected, with the following exception:

-- **Pause**: This response type pauses the assistant's activity in the chat widget.
-However, activity does not resume after the pause until another response is triggered.
-Whenever you include a `pause` response type, add another response type, such as `text`, after it.

-See [Rich responses](/docs/services/assistant?topic=assistant-dialog-overview#dialog-overview-multimedia) for more information about response types.